 Make inventory control easier by setting up minimum stock levels for each product.
 This will make it easier for you to replenish your stocks and prevent shortages.

-Minimum stock levels can be determined based on how quickly an item sells and how long it takes to get it back from your supplier.
-Make sure your procurement team oversees stock levels regularly so that replenishment can be done on time.
+Minimum stock levels can get determined based on how quickly an item sells and how long it takes to get it back from your supplier.
+Make sure your procurement team oversees stock levels regularly so that replenishment can get done on time.

 Note: With an inventory management system, you can receive low stock alerts whenever your items reach predetermined minimum levels.
 Thus, your procurement team won’t have to keep an eye on your inventory levels at all times.